reach-sh/reach-lang/docs/md/tut.md

 ${code("/examples/tut-7/index.rsh", 93, 95)}

-+ Line 93 asserts that the outcome is never draw, which is trivially true because otherwise the `while` loop would not have exitted.
++ Line 93 asserts that the outcome is never draw, which is trivially true because otherwise the `while` loop would not have exited.
-+ Line 94 transfers the funds to the winner.
++ Line 104 transfers the funds to the winner.

 ---